wavefrontHQ/wavefront-kubernetes-adapter/docs/introduction.md

 ```
 **Note:** The external metric names should be globally unique.

-### Static configuration file
+### Static Configuration File
 To specify external metrics via a configuration file:

-1. Deploy a Kubernetes [ConfigMap](/deploy/manifests/04-custom-metrics-config-map.yaml) listing the metrics you wish to autoscale on.
+1. Deploy a Kubernetes [ConfigMap](/deploy/manifests/04-custom-metrics-config-map.yaml) listing the metrics you want to autoscale on.
 2. Configure the [`external-metrics-config`](/deploy/manifests/05-custom-metrics-apiserver-deployment.yaml#L33) adapter property based on the ConfigMap and redeploy the adapter.
-3. Deploy a [HPA](/deploy/hpa-examples/hpa-external.yaml) based on an external metric.
+3. Deploy an [HPA](/deploy/hpa-examples/hpa-external.yaml) based on an external metric.

 ## Kubernetes HPA Spec
 Refer to the [autoscaling spec](https://pkg.go.dev/k8s.io/api/autoscaling/v2beta1#MetricSpec) for more details on configuring HPAs based on the custom or external metrics APIs.